Agoric/documentation/main/javascript-modifications/ses-guide.md

 ## `harden()`

-`harden()` should be called on all objects that will be transferred across a trust boundary The general rule is if you make a new object and give it to someone else (and don't immediately forget it yourself), you should give them `harden(obj)` instead of the raw object.
+`harden()` must be called on all objects that will be transferred across a trust boundary The general rule is if you make a new object and give it to someone else (and don't immediately forget it yourself), you should give them `harden(obj)` instead of the raw object.